How Should You Dress Your Baby for Sleep?

 A co-sleeping baby (a baby who shares the parents’ bed) also shares their body warmth and can easily become overheated.
 Some sleepsharing babies, therefore, may need to be wrapped or swaddled less warmly.

 Get used to feeling your baby’s body temperature.
 Cold hands and feet indicate the need for more warmth.
 Hot, sweaty skin indicates the need for less clothing and/or a cooler sleeping environment.
-Keep a consistent bedroom temperature around 68-70 ?F and a relative humidity of around 50 percent.
+Keep a consistent bedroom temperature around 68-70 degrees Fahrenheit and a relative humidity of around 50 percent.

 Be sure to dress your baby in safe sleepwear.
 Avoid dangling strings or ties on your baby’s sleepwear (and yours as well), since these could cause strangulation.
 Of course, as your infant grows, expect your child to be more influenced by sleeping fashions and be more selective about what he/she wears to bed at night.